-The variable remuneration for the company's senior executives (i.e. CEO and other people in the Rottneros Group management) is compatible with the guidelines for the remuneration for senior executives determined at the AGM, which were reported above.
+The variable remuneration for the company's senior executives (i.e. CEO and other people in Rottneros' Group management) is compatible with the guidelines for the remuneration for senior executives determined by the AGM, which were reported above.

-Variable remuneration is dependent on the achievement of targets, which are set annually.
+Variable remuneration is dependent on the achievement of targets, which are determined annually.
 These targets are broken down into specified quantitative objectives, mainly directed at financial objectives, results and cash flow of the Group, but also - in relation to Heads of Units - the respective business unit, and also qualitative personal objectives, which means that the variable remuneration is related to the individual's efforts and performance.

-Variable remuneration for the current CEO is capped at 50 per cent of fixed salary.
-Variable pay for other senior executives is capped at 30 per cent of fixed salary.
+Variable remuneration for the CEO is capped at 50 per cent of fixed salary and the special performance-based bonus linked to the Utansjö project is capped at twelve monthly salaries at the 2008 salary level.
+Variable remuneration for other senior executives is capped at 30 per cent of fixed salary.

 As a benchmark, variable remuneration is not qualifying income for pension purposes.
-The Board can impose conditions, restrict or decline to make payments of variable remuneration in exceptional financial circumstances if the Board considers such measure to be reasonable and compatible with the responsibilities of the company in relation to shareholders, employees and other interested parties.
+The Board can impose conditions, restrict or decline to make payments of variable remuneration in exceptional financial circumstances if the Board considers such measure to be reasonable and compatible with the duties of the company in relation to shareholders, employees and other interested parties.